ComparativeGenomicsToolkit/taffy/README.md

     taffy view -i MAF_FILE | taffy coverage -g "$(halStats --genomes HAL_FILE)" > COV.tsv

 The `-a` option can be used to add rows that ignore gaps greater than the specified size when computing coverage.
 So `-a 10 -a 100` would report coverage statistics for the whole genome, as well as ignoring gaps `>10bp` and `>100bp`.
 There will be `3X` the number of output rows.

+You can also use the `-s` option to add a breakdown of sex chromosomes and autosomes to the output table, ex `-s chrX -s chrY`.

 # Referenced-based MAF/TAF and Indexing